A community-led effort to support Razer peripherals on Linux. It consists of:

 sudo apt install openrazer-meta

-NOTE: If you get dependency errors when trying to install the driver packages please make sure that you have enabled the "universe" repository in Software & Updates
+If you get dependency errors when trying to install the driver packages, please make sure that you have enabled the “universe” repository in Software & Updates.

 Packaged and supported by the wider community.